TheThingsIndustries/lorawan-stack-docs/doc/content/reference/packet-broker/connect.md

 description: ""
 weight: 1
 distributions: ["Enterprise", "Open Source"]
+aliases:
+  - "/integrations/peering/enable"
+  - "/reference/peering/enable"
+  - "/reference/packet-broker/enable"
 ---

 This section explains how to connect {{% tts %}} to Packet Broker.

 {{< info >}}
-The Things Stack Cloud and The Things Network are already connected to Packet Broker.
+{{% tts %}} Cloud and The Things Network are already connected to Packet Broker.
 Use this section to connect your {{% tts %}} Enterprise or Open Source deployment to Packet Broker.

+If you are using {{% tts %}} Cloud or if your {{% tts %}} deployment is connected to Packet Broker, [proceed to configuration]({{< relref "configure" >}}).
 {{< /info >}}

 ## Prerequisites